foundations-fall-2016/session2/README.md

 ('t-' stands for tab.)

+I have placed a series of placeholder HTML pages in today's directory.
 Click on the tabs to test.

 Add the following to our CSS block: